-- ii) In all competitions, pentathletes will be penalised by deduction of 10 points: for each disobedience; - for each disobedience leading to the knocking down of an element or a flag defining an obstacle, the limits of the starting line or of a compulsory turning point; for each forbidden attempt of jumping the same element.
+- for each disobedience leading to the knocking down of an element or a flag defining an obstacle, the limits of the starting line or of a compulsory turning point;

+- for each forbidden attempt of jumping the same element.

 There will be a deduction of 10 points for not communicating the start order or for exiting the Relay zone out of turn.